How to Improve Your Relationship with Your SEO Consultant

 Understand the SEO Process

-It’s important to understand SEO on a high-level, so expectations are set ahead of time and as a client, you’re not left with questions or disappointments.
+It’s important to understand SEO on a high-level so expectations are set ahead of time, and as a client, you’re not left with questions or disappointments.

 Another important point is the concept of time.
-Sometimes (depending on the project or course of action) projects can take a very long time to see results and, quite frankly, there is never going to be a quick fix.
+Sometimes (depending on the project or course of action) projects can take a very long time to see results, and, quite frankly, there is never going to be a quick fix.

-The point is, the more active a client can be during a project, the more likely they are to:
+The point is, that the more active a client can be during a project, the more likely they are to:

 1. Get better results in the end.